Xorgon/Quadcopter-Project/README.md

 ### Logger

 The Logger module is for SD writing.
-It has to main functions:
+It has two main functions:

 Firstly: `logger.log(String tag, String data)`